EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

 * The log probability increment statement, `increment_log_prob(lp)`, is not allowed in functions (though see the section on submodels below).

+* The PRNG seed will only be available in functions declared with names ending in `-rng`, like in our existing functions
+    * in such functions, the existing PRNG functions will be callable
+    * PRNG functions won't be callable elsewhere
+    * submodels will not allow calling of PRNGs

 ### Return Statements

 * Return statements are allowed anywhere in functions